Effects of the second virial coefficient on the adiabatic lapse rate of dry atmospheres: Acknowledgments

 \section{Acknowledgments}

-Bogar Díaz and J. E. Ramírez are supported with a CONACYT postdoctoral fellowship.
-Miguel \'Angel García-Ariza is supported with a VIEP-BUAP postdoctoral fellowship.
+Bogar Díaz and J. E. Ramírez are supported by a CONACYT postdoctoral fellowship.
+Miguel \'Angel García-Ariza is supported by a VIEP-BUAP postdoctoral fellowship.
 The plots were carried out using Wolfram Mathematica 10${}^{\textrm{TM}}$.